 When recording data on a spreadsheet, leave an empty column between the buret reading and the corresponding pH.
 This column can be used to calculate the total volume of NaOH added (the difference between present buret reading and initial buret reading).
+6. Your second titration should be more carried out more precisely.

 Refine your procedure based on your first titration by adding 1 drop of NaOH at a time from well below the endpoint to well above the endpoint.
 Record your buret readings after the addition of each increment.